pilarlopez/illumitag/README.md

 Relaunch your shell and type these commands to get the right version of python now:

-    pyenv install 2.7.6
+    pyenv install 2.7.8
     pyenv rehash
-    pyenv global 2.7.6
+    pyenv global 2.7.8

 ### Step 4: Install all required python packages
-GEFES uses many third party python libraries.
+Illumitag uses many third party python libraries.
 You can get them by running these commands:

     $ pip install sh
     $ pip install decorator